X-rays5/inireader/README.md

 # inireader
-Simple ini parser that uses regex
+A simple c++17 header only ini parser/writer.

 For examples look at the [wiki](https://github.com/X-rays5/inireader/wiki)
 # Basic usage